nhayward/BookLightEditorial/user/pages/05.resources/default.md

 ---
 title: Resources
 metadata:
-    description: 'Resources for authors attempting to self-publish or query an agent'
+    description: 'Are you writing a book or getting ready to publish?
+We have lots of resources for authors here.
+You will find something to help you in your writing.'
     keywords: 'editing, freelance, publishing, writing, author, indie author, editor, self-publishing, developmental editing, copyediting, manuscript, resources, query, literary agent'
 sitemap:
     changefreq: monthly